 (Work purchased for private collection by the Kamm Teapot Foundation)

-2012 APPALACIAN CENTER FOR CRAFTS FACULTY EXHIBITION, ACC Gallery and Tennessee Tech.
-University,
+2012 APPALACHIAN CENTER FOR CRAFTS FACULTY EXHIBITION, ACC Gallery and Tennessee Tech.
+University, Smithville, Tennessee

 2012 KENTS HILL ART EXHIBITION: The Maine Lakes Resource Center, Belgrade Lakes, Maine

 2010-2011 METAL ARTS INVITATIONAL EXHIBITION: Bevier Gallery, Rochester, New York

 2010 CREATIVE NOVA SCOTIA GALA: Pier 21, Halifax, Nova Scotia, Canada

 2010 ARTIFACTS OF FANTASY: SOLO SHOW, The Gallery, Fredericton, New Brunswick, Canada

 2009 ARTIFACTS OF FANTASY: SOLO SHOW, Anna Leonowens Gallery, Halifax, Nova Scotia, Canada